Endebert/squadmc/README.md

 ### Installation Prerequisites

- * You need a recent NodeJS version installed on your machine.
+ * you need a recent NodeJS version installed on your machine.
 Get it [here.](https://nodejs.org/en/)
- * Install yarn for a faster installation:
+ * install yarn for a faster installation:
    ```
    npm install -g yarn
    ```